MinaProtocol/mina/rfcs/0009-decompose-ledger-builder.md

 ### `Parallel_scan_state`

 A `Parallel_scan_state.t` is a generic data structure representing the state of a parallel scan operation.
-This state represents as a binary tree of nodes and a binary operation (`node -> node -> node`) that reduces nodes.
+This state represents as a binary tree of nodes and a binary operation (`node -> node -> node`) that reduces nodes, with a set of data leaves at the bottom (which are lifted into tree nodes via a unary operation `data -> node`).
 The state keeps track of multiple parallel sets of nodes that are being reduced at once, all fitted into a single tree.
 Interaction with the `Parallel_scan_state` is separated into steps in which both completed binary operations (or "work") are applied and new nodes are added to the leaves of the tree.
 When a set of nodes is reduced to the top, the `Parallel_scan_state` will emit the final value.
 The number of new nodes that can be added each step is limited by the amount of work that was submitted during that step.

 ### `Parallel_scan_state_diff`